 Brussels Jazz Orchestra International Composition Contest

-In January 2020, Brussels Jazz Orchestra will hold its eighth International Composition Contest.
+The eighth International Composition Contest of Brussels Jazz Orchestra in January 2020 was won by Callum Au (GB).
 One of the most important international competitions for jazz composition, its focus is on premiering new pieces written specifically for big band instrumentation.
 Brussels Jazz Orchestra endeavours to encourage talented international composers and arrangers all over the world and offer them a stage with this competition.
 In addition, it aims to discover new, high-quality music for jazz orchestra that is relevant to today, and to forge ties for the future with composers from all over the world.